 ABA principles have been applied since the early 1960s with both children and adults with developmental disorders.
 Today there are a wide variety of ABA techniques that have been developed to help learners develop and build functional skills.

 ABA is the only therapy that has been endorsed by the U.S. Surgeon General as an effective treatment for autism.
-ABA therapy for autism also is endorsed by a number of other federal and state agencies.
+Applied Behavior Analysis for autism also is endorsed by a number of other federal and state agencies.
 The United States has seen a dramatic increase in the use of Applied Behavior Analysis to help those with autism live functional, productive, and happy lives.

 ABA at Lighthouse Autism Center

-ABA therapy at LAC is conducted in a 1:1 setting (1 therapist working with 1 child).
+ABA therapy at Lighthouse Autism Center is conducted in a 1:1 setting (1 therapist working with 1 child).
 Each child goes through an in depth assessment conducted by a Board Certified Behavior Analyst (BCBA) and other clinical team members to determine their current skill set and what skills might be improved upon.

 Parents are an integral part of the assessment process.
 You input is vital and integrated into the individualized therapy program, designed specifically for your child.
 LAC is a team and the family unit is an integral part of making our team work!